 Here, that introduces the content of the prayer that Paul mentions in verse 4.
-If it would be clearer in your language, you can repeat the idea of prayer here.
+If your readers would misunderstand this connection, you can repeat the idea of prayer here.
 Alternate translation: "I pray that" (See: Assumed Knowledge and Implicit Information)

-the fellowship of your faith (ULT)
+the fellowship of your faith (ULT) you trust in...just as we trust in him (UST)